unicode-org/message-format-wg/meetings/agenda.md

 | (#298)[https://github.com/unicode-org/message-format-wg/issues/298] | blocker-candidate | should custom functions override standard ones? | discuss |
 | (#272)[https://github.com/unicode-org/message-format-wg/issues/272] | blocker-candidate | decide on formatting to something other than text | discuss (important!) |

-## Topic: Open/Close functions
+## Topic: Open/Close function syntax, naming, and immutability.

 We have multiple proposals for open/close function markup, including the current scheme (`+function`/`-function`).
 Let's resolve how to support open/close functionality.
+These proposal partly exist to address the problem of negative literals, given our use of `-function` currently.

+We have also been discussing whether `let` statements should be immutable.
+If they are immutable, there is a proposal that they use a different sigil from `$` or that they use a two-character sigil (such as `$$localVar`).
+Note that separating the sigil allows for static analysis of local variables as called out by #403.
+This can be a separate concern from whether they are immutable.

 | PR   | Description |
 |------|-------------|